Find Affordable College Courses

 Saint Louis, MO

 Saint Louis University ranked #8 on this year’s Best Value Computer Engineering Master’s Degree Schools in the Plains States Region list.
-Located in the city of Saint Louis, SLU is a private not-for-profit college with a fairly large student population.
+Located in the large city of Saint Louis, SLU is a private not-for-profit school with a fairly large student population.

-The average tuition and fees for an out-of-state graduate students at SLU are $22,614 a year.
+The average tuition and fees for an out-of-state graduate students at Missouri University of Science and Technology are $31,008 a year.

 Read More…

-Washington University in St Louis ranked #10 on this year’s Best Value Computer Engineering Master’s Degree Schools in the Plains States Region list.
-Located in the suburb of Saint Louis, WUSTL is a private not-for-profit school with a fairly large student population.
+With a ranking of #10, Washington University in St Louis did quite well on this year’s best value schools for computer engineering students working on their master’s degree.
+Located in the suburb of Saint Louis, WUSTL is a private not-for-profit college with a fairly large student population.

 The average tuition and fees for an out-of-state graduate students at WUSTL are $58,288 a year.

-WUSTL also took the #2 spot in our Best Computer Engineering Master’s Degree Schools in the Plains States Region rankings.
+WUSTL not only placed well in our value ranking, but it is also #2 on our Best Computer Engineering Master’s Degree Schools in the Plains States Region list.

-Full Computer Engineering at Washington University in St Louis Report
+Read full report on Computer Engineering at Washington University in St Louis

 Best Computer Engineering Colleges by State

-Explore the best computer engineering schools for a specific state in the Plains States region.
+Explore the best computer engineering colleges for a specific state in the Plains States region.

 State Degrees Awarded